The Fat Labrador Weight Loss Diary

 Step 2- Find a Suitable Diet Food for Your Fat Labrador.

-The cause behind dog weight gain comes down to a simple equation; if calorie intake is greater than calorie output, weight is gained.
+Dog weight gain comes down to a simple equation; if calorie intake is greater than calorie output, weight is gained.

 Specialized diet food for dogs should be low in fat and calories, high in protein (to help dogs to feel full longer and maintain muscle mass).
-This food must be portioned accordingly to meet the daily calorie needs and allowance for your dog's healthy weight.
+This food must be portioned to meet the daily calorie needs and allowance for your dog's healthy weight.
 Maxo’s daily food ration is pre-measured every day and split between his breakfast and dinner.

 And treats you ask?
 Well we’ve taken the “no treat” approach.
 You may think this is a little harsh but I beg to differ.
 Instead of using food as positive form of attention I find it’s far more engaging for dogs if they receive plenty of pats, play and belly rubs.